 Louise says: “I’m very much looking forward to using my expertise to help our patients achieve their dream of a family.
 My advice if you’re just starting out and researching where to have treatment, is to always look for a clinic where the team excels – not just in their skills but in their compassion and focus on always putting patients first.”

 Lynsey supports you on your journey to getting pregnant and throughout early pregnancy.
-She also assists pregnant women who come to us privately for a Harmony non-invasive prenatal test.
+She also assists pregnant women who come to us privately for a Serenity non-invasive prenatal test.